Arizona Private Lender Association - APLA logo

 Visit Arizona Private Lender Association - APLA

 APLA is a trade association and referral network, not a direct lender.
-It is best for commercial real estate investors and borrowers who need to quickly contact multiple private lenders simultaneously through a single loan application.
-The main caveat is that APLA provides no direct loan products, pricing information, or member performance guarantees—borrowers must evaluate and negotiate individually with each member lender.
+It is profile signals for commercial real estate investors and borrowers who need to quickly contact multiple private lenders simultaneously through a single loan application.
+The main caveat is that APLA provides no direct loan products, pricing information, or member performance stated terms—borrowers must evaluate and negotiate individually with each member lender.

 • Commercial real estate investors and developers seeking fast, non-traditional financing secured by property collateral